Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/canvas_item_shader.md

 CanvasItem shaders
 ==================

-CanvasItem shaders are used to draw all 2D elements in Godot.
+CanvasItem shaders are used to draw all 2D elements in Pandemonium.
 These include all nodes that inherit from CanvasItems, and all GUI elements.

 CanvasItem shaders contain less built-in variables and functionality than Spatial